 2. Great Ocean Road, Victoria

-Although this road seems short, don’t underestimate it.
+Although this road seems short, don’t underestimate it; it’s still absolutely road trip worthy.
 There are plenty of notable highlights along the best drive on the planet.
 Just to mention a few: Loch Ard Gorge, Port Campbell National Park, Apollo Bay, The Arch, and The Triplet Falls are just a fraction of the places where this road will take you!

 View this post on Instagram